UP-NFTVehicles/nftvehicle/nftvehicle/README.md

-# nftvehicle Microservice
+# API NFTVehicleM
 ## General description
-  This will contain all services offered by nftvehicle.
-Initially, it is a microservice containing all service of the nftvehicle.
-The main idea is to share a solution using a microservice architecture.
+  This will contain all services offered by NFT-Vehicle.
+Initially, it is an API microservice containing all service of the NFT-Vehicle.
+This offers a solution using a microservice architecture.

 ## Pre-requirements
   It is required create a network in docker as follows: